Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

   - Connection Type: **OAuth2.0**

-  - Base URL:  **https://{subdomain}.develop.my.salesforce.com/services/data/v{version}** if using a developer edition.
+  - Base URL:  **https://{subdomain}.my.salesforce.com/services/data/v{version}**.
 Replace your {subdomain} and {version} as follow:

-    - Subdomain: You can get your domain by clicking on the Avatar on the top right corner of Salesforce application
+    - Subdomain: You can get your domain by clicking on the Avatar on the top right corner of Salesforce application and copy what comes before ".my.saleforce.com"
       ![salesforce17](salesforce-connection/salesforce17.png)

     - Version: 46.0, 57.0 etc.  You can get the available API versions by calling the service <https://{subdomain}.my.salesforce.com/services/data> in your browser.